-Businesses want both stability and agility in their software releases.
+Modern web application development is the cornerstone of business development and, market share and competitiveness for sectors like banking, healthcare, and retail among others.
+That means software releases must be stable, agile, and fast.
 To achieve this goal, IT organizations draw on two forms of software development and modernization: DevOps and Build and Release Engineering.

-In the old days of software development, the typical organization had two main IT groups.
+In early software development, the typical organization had two main IT groups.

 First, you had UI developers who mainly focused on building software products with the latest features and technologies.
 Second, you had IT operations people who, above all, had focused on keeping the software build stable.

-In those old days, the developers and IT ops people continuously clashed.
+This earlier approach to software development saw constant clashes between developers and IT ops people.
 The developers asked, “Hey, why aren’t we updating our apps?”
 And IT ops responded with, “because you haven’t tested your code, and it isn’t ready for release.”

 However, since then, DevOps evolved into much more than developer-operations teamwork — the ‘DevOps Engineer’ is an automation specialist.